Étienne Baudet

-Étienne Baudet, an eminent French engraver, was born at Vineuil, in the department of Loir-et-Cher, about 1636.
+Étienne Baudet, an eminent French engraver, was born at Vineuil, in the County of Blois, about 1636.
 He was a pupil of Sébastien Bourdon and Cornelis Bloemaert, and afterwards went to Rome, and appears to have adopted the manner of Cornelis Bloemaert in his earliest plates, which are executed entirely with the graver.
 He afterwards on his return to Paris altered his manner, and calling in the assistance of the point, he executed his best prints, which bear a strong resemblance to the manner of Jean Baptiste Poilly.
 He made an excellent choice in the subjects of his plates, which are from the works of some of the most distinguished masters of Italy and France.
 He was a member of the Royal Academy of Paris, in which city he died in 1711.

 Portraits

 The following are his principal works: